Climate Change Initiatives

 To address global warming, we at the Kaneka Group are working to promote energy conservation and reduce CO2 emissions through a range of measures, including our own environmental capital investment program.

 We are implementing life cycle assessment (LCA) for our main products and intend to successively expand the range of products covered going forward.
-We are also working to introduce carbon-life cycle analysis (cLCA), which calculates the contribution to GHG emissions reduction relative to comparable products, and indirect GHG emissions calculation, which covers business activities throughout the supply chain (Scope 3 emissions).
+We are also working to introduce carbon-life cycle analysis (cLCA) and indirect GHG emissions calculation.
+Carbon-life cycle analysis (cLCA) uses an LCA-based quantitative evaluation to calculate the contribution to GHG emissions reduction relative to comparable products.
+Indirect GHG emissions calculation covers business activities throughout the supply chain (Scope 3 emissions).

-Initiatives for Climate Change: Achieving TCFD and Carbon Neutrality
+Initiatives for Climate Change: Information Disclosure in Line with TCFD

 Energy Conservation Efforts